jdheyburn/jdheyburn.co.uk/content/blog/automate-instance-hygiene-with-aws-ssm-1/index.md

 You can add more rules if you like, such as a `transition` block to move it to cold storage before deleting if you wish.
 Take a look at the [Terraform documentation](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/s3_bucket#using-object-lifecycle) for the resource for example of this.

-{{< figure src="s3-lifecycle-policy.png" link="s3-lifecycle-policy.png" class="center" alt="The created S3 lifecycle policy can be seen here, indicating that objects in the ssm_output directory are discarded after 90 days" caption="Logs older than 90 days certainly do not spark joy...!" >}}
+{{< figure src="s3-lifecycle-policy.png" link="s3-lifecycle-policy.png" class="center" alt="The created S3 lifecycle rule can be seen here, indicating that objects in the ssm_output directory are discarded after 90 days" caption="Logs older than 90 days certainly do not spark joy...!" >}}

 ## Conclusion